These conventions and procedures apply to:

 The general principles underpinning assessment and feedback in the Department are:

 The Department's procedures for marking assessed work are based on University policy.
 Normally, assessments have detailed mark schemes, prepared as part of the setting procedure.
-In such cases, second marking (see below) may be replaced by checking, q.v..
+In such cases, check marking (see below) may be replaced by mark checking, q.v..
 The following safeguards apply to the assessment of scripts that are not subsequently returned to and/or discussed with the student.

 Every examination script and other substantial assignment should be subject to at least one of the following assessment strategies: